NDAR/nda-tools/README.md

 `downloadcmd path/to/all/s3/txt/file/alls3.txt -t -r /Users/<your_user>/AWS_downloads`

-## Staging Data for Submission - mindar
+## Staging Data for Submission – mindar command
 The 'mindar' command is a new script added to the nda-tools module to facilitate:
-1. creating and deleting mindars
+1. creating and deleting miNDARs
-2. adding and removing tables from/to mindars
+2. adding and removing tables from/to miNDARs
-3. importing and exporting data from/to mindars
+3. importing and exporting data from/to miNDARs
-4. creating NDA submissions from data stored in a mindar
+4. creating NDA submissions from data stored in a miNDARs

 The mindar command is being provided to select NDA users for the purpose of creating RDB staging environments (miNDAR's) for NDA submission data.
 The mindar command will also automate the process of creating NDA submissions from the miNDAR, which should accelerate the submission process for certain research projects.

 **Note** - At this time, this feature is experimental and is only available to a limited selection of users.
 If you would like access to this feature, please reach out to the NDA Help Desk for assistance.
 ### Using the Tool
    To use the tool, you will need to start by downloading the tool from TestPyPi.
 After that you can being creating your mindar and adding the necessary data-structures.
 #### Downloading/Installing the tool
 The version of NDA tools containing the mindar command is experimental and is currently only available on TestPyPi.